camkeyser/my-dashboard/README.md

 # My Feed Dashboard

-Welcome to **My Feed Dashboard** – a customizable React-based dashboard that aggregates and displays various feeds like weather updates, news, sports highlights, trivia, and more!
+Welcome to **MyFeed Dashboard** – a customizable React-based dashboard that aggregates and displays various feeds like weather updates, news, sports highlights, trivia, and more!
 This project is designed to provide an engaging and user-friendly interface with modular components for easy extension and scalability.

 ## 🖥️ Features
 - **Weather Updates**: Displays real-time weather information with beautiful icons.